arman1o1/image-captioning-blip/README.md

 This project uses the **BLIP** model, which is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

-The application code itself may be used and modified freely.